Discuss your Options

 What about public hospitals?

 Public hospitals offer weight-loss surgery cheaper than private clinics.
 In fact, they are free.
 However, their waiting list typically takes years for bariatric surgery.
-That’s years that you could without those medical problems associated with your obesity, including depression and low self-esteem.
 Weight loss surgery is several times more common in the private system with good reason.
 And the cost?
 Australian patients are typically funded by private health insurance, they are self-funded, or supported by an agency such as the Department of Defence.
 When you book an appointment with our team you’ll soon have a chance to discuss your options with our team.

 What will happen at my appointments?